 Message from the High school Principal

-Our mission is to see every scholar to and through college and our early college program ensures that scholars earn college credits while in high school.
-Over the past three years, we have grown our Dual Enrollment program from 25 scholars to over 140 while in partnership with Greenville Technical College, North Greenville University, and now, Southern Wesleyan University.
-We continue to expand our college course options and college partnerships, and have invested millions of dollars in a state-of-the-art College Center—a facility that allows additional college classes to be taught on our campus.
-Scholars have earned anywhere from 3 to 60 credit hours towards their college degree while still in high school.
-This past year, we celebrated our first scholar graduating with both a high school diploma and an associate degree from Greenville Technical College.
+Our goal is for all our scholars to go to and through college, and we believe that earning college credits should start in high school.
+Over the past four years, in partnership with Greenville Technical College, North Greenville University, and Southern Wesleyan University, we have grown our Dual Enrollment program from 25 scholars to now over 100.
+We continue to diversify our college course options, and have invested millions of dollars into building a state-of-the-art College Center that will allow more college classes to be taught on our campus.
+Despite the added burden of a global pandemic, our scholars have earned anywhere from 3 to 81 credit hours towards their college degree while still in high school, while maintaining a 98% passage rate in the Dual Enrollment Program.
+In the class of 2022, we had 4 scholars that graduated high school with both a High School Diploma and

-In addition to our focus on Dual Enrollment, we also consider our school to be a family—and families look out for each other.
-Every afternoon, all scholars attend a small group Advisory session where they are mentored by a Legacy staff member.
-These sessions focus on a range of academic and social-emotional topics, including improved literacy rates, succeeding on the ACT, and conferences surrounding grades and attendance.
+In addition to our focus on Dual Enrollment, we also consider our school to be a family- and families look out for each other.
+From 8:00-8:45 each morning, all scholars attend a small group “Advisory” session where they are mentored by a Legacy staff member.
+These sessions focus on a range of topics both academic and socio-emotional such as: improved literacy rates, improved ACT scores, conferences on grades and attendance, practice in the area of mindfulness, and vision planning for the future.

 Number of Scholars